russolsen/expletive/README.md

 # Expletive

-&copy; 2012 Relevance Inc
+&copy; 2015 Russ Olsen

 **Expletive** is a simple pair of utilities that allow you to dump a file -- presumably a binary file -- into a a plain text format that you can edit.
 The trick is that as long as you follow the expletive conventions as you edit you can turn your plain text back into a binary file.
 So expletive has all the charm of your typical hex editor, *without having to learn a new editor*.
-Just use vim or emacs or lighttable or any other editor of your choice.
+Just use vim or emacs or lightTable or any other editor of your choice.

 And the name...
-Well by the time I come to having to edit a binary file I'm using muttering some bad words.
+Well typically by the time I come to having to edit a binary file I'm usually muttering some bad words.

 ## Installation